 Want your home to have a natural feel?
 Create a (controlled) indoor jungle with oversized plant life; we'd recommend a humungous Swiss cheese plant as a great starting point.
 Combined with earth toned furniture, this lively living room is a breath of fresh air (literally).

-3. Team large, leafy tropicals with bright colours
+3. Team large, leafy tropical house plants with bright colours

 Want to use house plants to create a tropical feel?
 Pair large, leafy species with furniture that makes a statement and equally striking abstract art.
 It really can be as easy as that!